 A current list of eligible items can be found at www.chard-snyder.com.

-Employees will continue to be able to use their FSA money to purchase over-the-counter items that are not considered a drug or medicine such as bandages, blood pressure monitors, contact lens solution, etc.
+Employees are able to use their FSA money to purchase over-the-counter items that are not considered a drug or medicine such as bandages, blood pressure monitors, contact lens solution, etc.

 Employees may participate in the Dependent Daycare Account if they have a qualified dependent, are actively at work, and one of the following applies: